 Bacon Roasted Brussels Sprouts

 Bacon Roasted Brussels Sprouts are great for a holiday meal, or an everyday dinner.
 In this easy recipe, Brussels sprouts are tossed with bacon; then oven baked to crispy perfection and drizzled with maple syrup.
-Just a few ingredients yield a flavorful side dish that pairs wonderfully with a variety of entrees from baked chicken, steak or pork.
+Just a few ingredients yield a flavorful side dish that pairs wonderfully with a variety of entrees from baked chicken to steak or pork.

 Author: Kim